Xandery256/Project-Neptune/Design Document.md

 * Interact button (e.g. PRESS E)

-Player Character End Goal:
+### Player Character End Goal:
-What is the PC’s end goal in the game?
+*What is the PC’s end goal in the game?
 What is s/he trying to accomplish?
-And when s/he reaches the end, what are the rewards?
+And when s/he reaches the end, what are the rewards?*

+* Rescue survivors (potentially different endings for which ones?)
+* Main: Set station to blow and escape via the Ark

-Enemies:
+### Enemies:
 *These are the animate obstacles to the player’s progress.
 Who are the player’s foes, what do they want, what do they do, etc.?
 Is there a hierarchy to these foes?
 If so, who leads them?
 Concept art or images from other games will help give a feel for these foes.*

+* Hivemind enemy
+  * Grunt
+  * Ranged
+  * Mini-boss
+  * Only sight/hearing enemy (provide ways to parry enemy/"player controls pacing of game, not the enemy's design")

-Combat:
+### Combat:
-How does combat work?
+*How does combat work?
 How does the player battle forces inimical to his/her quest?
-(It’s OK if combat does not fit the theme of your game, but be sure to tell us what characters or objects oppose the player’s quest and how s/he overcomes them.)
+(It’s OK if combat does not fit the theme of your game, but be sure to tell us what characters or objects oppose the player’s quest and how s/he overcomes them.)*

+* Largely arcade-like feeling gameplay that stacks on more movement options as you play.

-Obstacles:
+### Obstacles:
-What inanimate challenges will the player encounter in your game?
+*What inanimate challenges will the player encounter in your game?*

+* Locked doors

-Objects, Items, Weapons, etc.:
+### Objects, Items, Weapons, etc.:
-What inanimate objects can the player pick up or otherwise interact with?
+*What inanimate objects can the player pick up or otherwise interact with?
 How do those work?
-Any parts of the environment that are interactable, detail them here.
+Any parts of the environment that are interactable, detail them here.*

-Replayability:
+### Replayability:
-How replayable is your game?
+*How replayable is your game?
 What makes it replayable?
-If it isn’t, try to make it so.
+If it isn’t, try to make it so.*

+* You will enjoy the encoutners enough to want to replay them.
+* Potentially Acts/Episodes (not highly likely but talk to Xander?)
+* Secrets
+* Combat System feels good (maybe make an endless arena? way, way down the line after it's finished though)

-Art Style / Aesthetics
+### Art Style / Aesthetics

 What is the look and feel of your game?
 What atmosphere do you hope to create for the player?
 Give some visuals of the environments in which your story and game will occur.
 Be sure to describe the images you add here, telling the environment artists and level designers on your team what each image means for the game.